 Was there Norwegian culture that interested you or was it all from abroad?
 Most of it was from abroad and ultimately Norwegian dance culture started emerging, but when you are situated in Tromsø you are three to four hours’ drive from the nearest town, 2,000km from Oslo.
 It’s all viewed as just the ‘other place’, there was a lot of relevant parties and people in Oslo and other towns that I didn’t know anything about until over twenty years later.
 It was more difficult to get information from around Norway than it was to find out what was going on in Berlin and London!

 Do you think Tromsø’s isolated geographical isolation influenced the music that you began to make?
 I think when I grew up here eclectic was the best way of describing the music production we made because we didn’t know what was right or wrong [there were no parameters].
-The first time I met somebody who was into drum and bass and not, jungle I was like, “Oh, wow you do exist”.
-People are perhaps more fragmented in larger cultures because you have to choose your ‘place’ or ‘position’ in that scene or culture, but when we grew up we had total freedom free because we could just sample everything, put it into one big cauldron and start mashing it up.
+The first time I met somebody who was into ‘drum & bass’ and not ‘jungle’, I was like “Oh, wow you do exist”!
+People are perhaps more fragmented in larger cultures because you have to choose your ‘place’ or ‘position’ in that scene or culture, but when we grew up we had total freedom because we could just sample everything, put it into one big cauldron and start mashing it up.
 I heard music through teenagers when I was pretty small and the radio [National radio] didn’t play any exciting or cutting edge music but there was one programme I listened to on NRK P1 with Harald Are Lund, he played interesting music.
 The British music papers were very much in demand up here as we tried to follow what was going on in the underground music scenes around the world.
 The crowd I grew up with really wanted to explore different soundscapes and scenes and were very curious about all forms of alternative music.
-There was a guy called Jon Strøm who was a couple of years older than me used to invite people like me and Geir Jenssen around his house on Fridays to drink beer and listen to the mail-order ‘catch’ of the week.
+There was a guy called Jon Strøm (who was a couple of years older than me) who used to invite people like me and Geir Jenssen around his house on Fridays to drink beer and listen to the mail-order ‘catch’ of the week.
 It would be a very eclectic mix of punk, post-punk and pop and he would introduce us to records by Crass, Dead Kennedys along with ABC and Chic.
-I remember hearing “Last night a DJ saved my life” by Indeep and “Warm Leatherette” by The Normal for the first time at Jon Strøm’s.
+I remember hearing “Last Night a DJ Saved My Life” by Indeep and “Warm Leatherette” by The Normal for the first time at Jon Strøm’s.
 He ordered some of his records from Rhythm Records on Portobello Rd in London but not 100% sure.
 We ended up having eclectic influences such as electronic, punk, pop or experimental music, the music just had to have that something special.

 Tell us about Geir Jenssen’s role in the Tromsø music community.
 Geir and I met when I was 11 years old and he was three or four years older than me.
-We shared a love of the great outdoors and met in a mountain cabin and it was the first time I’d heard Kraftwerk’s ‘Man Machine’ a portable cassette deck.
+We shared a love of the great outdoors and met in a mountain cabin and it was the first time I’d heard Kraftwerk’s ‘Man Machine’ on a portable cassette deck.
 Geir was a dedicated music fan who got the best stuff and really followed what was happening, and he told me one day that, “I’m going to buy a synthesiser and start making music”.
 We already played in bands, but he started making electronic music and it was brilliant.
-I don’t remember the year, but it was when started a transition from rock bands into electronic; I had drum machines already and we were started to play around with my drum machine and managed to get hold of some synths: Korgs, MS10s, MS20s, begged and borrowed until we got what we needed and then we started making tapes.
+I don’t remember the year, but it was when bands started the transition from rock into electronic bands; I already owned drum machines and we started to play around with them, and managed to get hold of some synths: Korgs, MS10s, MS20s, begged and borrowed until we got what we needed and then we started making tapes.
 I even used a cassette deck as a sampler using rewind techniques.
 We had a great time experimenting (and struggling) to make our own sound.

 What did your parent’s generation think of this?
 The established traditional musicians and crowds in Tromsø already hated the punk scene when suddenly these people came on stage to perform without traditional instruments they were outraged.
 The only way to be a rebel was to do something that had never been done in Tromsø before.